mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 There is also the problem of finding a suitable landing spot to consider.
-Instruments can do so much but the only ways to tell if a piece of ground really can support a starship’s weight is to survey it at ground level or land and hope for the best.
+Instruments can do so much but the only ways to tell if a piece of ground really can support a starship's weight is to survey it at ground level or land and hope for the best.
 Leaving aside the possibility of causing damage with a bad or ill-advised landing, there is a real possibility that Travellers might touch down on soft or unexpectedly uneven ground.
 One way to